-Gullet.
+Gullet

-The area in which the sawdust has to be transported through the wood, the larger the tooth (pitch) the bigger the gullet is.
+The area in which the sawdust has to be transported through the wood, the larger the tooth (pitch), the bigger is the gullet.

-Relief.
+Relief

 The angle from the tip of the tooth back.
 The greater the angle, the more aggressive the tooth but the weaker the tooth.